 All research, internship, dissertation, and thesis courses will be graded on a pass-fail basis.
-If a student undertakes a research, internship, thesis, or dissertation course and does not complete the course in the semester for which he or she is registered in the course, a grade designation of R (research in progress) will be given instead of an X. A student who receives a grade of R in a research, internship, thesis, or dissertation course must re-register for the course and complete it with a grade of P in order to obtain academic credit.
-See paragraph below on "R" Grade.
-The Valid Grades for three-hour thesis and threeand six-hour dissertation courses are R, F, and W only.
-The grade of P can be given only in six-hour thesis courses and nine-hour dissertation courses and, accordingly, the student must be enrolled in a six-hour thesis course or a nine-hour dissertation course the semester in which he or she defends the thesis or dissertation and applies for graduation.
+If a student undertakes a research, internship, thesis or dissertation course and does not complete the course in the semester for which the student is registered in the course, a grade designation of R (research in progress) will be given instead of an X. A student who receives a grade of R in a research, internship, thesis, or dissertation course must re-register for the course and complete it with a grade of P in order to obtain academic credit (see paragraph below on "R" Grade).
+The only Valid Grades for three-hour thesis and three- and six-hour dissertation courses are R, F, and W. The grade of P can be given only in six-hour thesis courses and nine-hour dissertation courses and, accordingly, the student must be enrolled in a six-hour thesis course or a nine-hour dissertation course the semester in which the student defends the thesis or dissertation and applies for graduation.

-"R" GRADE
+"R" Grade

-The grade of R (research in progress) is a permanent grade, but it is not included in any academic evaluation and does not carry any credit value.
-This grade may be issued to students only for research, internship, thesis, dissertation, or other specifically designated courses.
-For these courses which carry R as the valid grade for incomplete progress (rather than the temporary grade of X), the student may receive a final grade only when completing the work within a semester in which the student is enrolled in the course.
-In order to receive academic credit in an R-graded course, a student must re-register for the course and successfully complete the course with a grade of P or a letter grade, whichever is the designated valid passing grade for the course.
+The grade of R (research in progress) is a permanent grade, but it is not included in any academic evaluation and does not carry credit value.
+This grade may be issued only for research, internship, thesis, dissertation or other specifically designated courses.
+For courses which carry R as the Valid Grade for incomplete progress (rather than the temporary grade of X), the student may receive a final grade only if the work is completed within a semester in which the student is enrolled in the course.
+To receive academic credit in an R-graded course, a student must re-register for the course and successfully complete the course with a grade of P or a letter grade, whichever is the designated Valid Passing Grade for the course.
 Grading policy in some courses may change during the period covered by this catalog.

 Grading policy for each course each semester is printed on the instructor's class roll.
 Students should verify grading policy with the instructor at the beginning of each semester.